-Nottingham College students were urged to consider the construction sector as a first choice career destination this week by Wates Construction as it continues work on its new City Hub campus.
+Nottingham College students were urged to consider the careers in construction this week by Wates Construction as it continues work on its new City Hub campus.

 The ‘Building Your Career’ event saw Wates Construction deliver a series of talks, workshops, group exercises and team building activities for 58 students from the College, with the aim of raising aspirations and educating young people on the variety of career paths available in building.